 ODHS Alumni

-You've just embarked on a wild journey filled with wagging tails, slobbery kisses, and the inevitable loss of shoe or two.
-But fear not!
-We're here to guide you through the delightful chaos of dog parenting—who knew that a simple game of “fetch” could turn into such an adventure?
-We want to make sure you and your new canine companion enjoy a pawsitively fantastic life together!
+You've just embarked on a wonderful journey filled with wagging tails and slobbery kisses.
+We're here to guide you through the delightful chaos of dog parenting.
+Below are some helpful resources to help you and your new canine companion enjoy a fantastic life together!
 We are just an email away when you need us!

 Potty